-We will offer support group meetings each month for adults over the age of 18.
+We offer support group meetings each month for adults over the age of 18.
 Peer Support Group meetings are closed to the public and are solely for people bereaved through the death of a family member or friend by road violence and for those who are recovering/have recovered from traumatic injury in a collision with a vehicle.

-Upcoming Support Group meeting dates:
+Support Group meeting dates for 2020:

 For inquiries, you can email firstname.lastname@example.org or call our main contact number.

-Contact us with media requests at email@example.com
+Please contact us with media requests at email@example.com